LogicalLi28/lab2-branching-and-merging/recipe.md

 8. Prepare the filling by combining the salted caramel sauce with the chopped toasted pecans.

 9. Prepare the frosting by beating the butter until creamy.
-Gradually add the powdered sugar and vanilla, followed by the cocoa powder.
+Gradually add the powdered sugar and vanilla, followed by the heavy cream.

 10. Place the first cake layer on a serving plate and spread half of the filling over the top.